linear-b/gitstream/docs/filter-functions.md

 #### `estimatedReviewTime`

 Returns the estimated review time in minutes based on statistical model.
-For the estimation the model uses additions and deletions statistics grouped by the file types and additional information about the commits and base branch.
+The model uses the amount of additions and deletions statistics for each file type with additional information about the commits and base branch.

 !!! note